Medicinal mushrooms are a topic of interest to me as I continue herb studies and keeping Vida's cancer at bay.

 I decocted the Chaga for 20 minutes (that means starting with cold water, bringing to a boil, and them simmering covered), using 1 tablespoon Chaga for a cup of water.
 Decoction is recommended by Christopher Hobbs in his book on Medicinal Mushrooms, as the best way to get the full medicinal effects (based on chemical studies), even though the bag it came in only suggested infusing for 5-10 minutes.

-The result looked like coffee (grounds and all) - here's a teaspoonful (strained) on a saucer: It tastes bitter, like coffee, but it has no lingering aftertaste.
-While my mom thought it tasted "like biting into a tree," Vida didn't seem to care at all lapping it up.
+The result looked like coffee (grounds and all) - here's a teaspoonful (strained) on a saucer:

 I'm beginning to suspect that bitter/dirt tastes are inconsequential to dogs.
 Either that or the trust you when they see you take a sip first.